 Our passage today is Luke 16, but let me first introduce you to the key passage for the whole series before we dive into Luke 16.
-It's Psalm 112:5-6: "It is well with the man who deals generously and lends; who conducts his affairs with justice.
+Psalm 112:5-6: "It is well with the man who deals generously and lends; who conducts his affairs with justice.
 For the righteous will never be moved; he will be remembered forever."

-This is about legacy, and this is how the Psalms say to leave it.
-To deal generously and to invest in the kingdom of God, and conduct our affairs with biblical justice, which means generous justice.
-If we do that, we'll leave a legacy that will last, and we will be remembered forever.
-That's what I want.
+The way to leave a lasting legacy that is remembered forever, the Psalmist says, is to deal generously and invest in the Kingdom of God.
+If we do that, we'll leave a legacy that will last and be remembered forever.
+And that's what I want.
 Amen?

-Now, I know some of you are like, "Well, I'm not really thinking about legacy yet.
+Now, I know some of you are like, "Well, I'm not really thinking about LEGACY yet.
 I'm just trying to make sure I have enough to pay the bills this month."
-This is about one of the five core identities of a disciple.
-Every disciple is a worshiper, a family member, a steward, a servant, and a witness.
-It's not just the rich people at the Summit who are stewards.
-All of us are.
+But this is not just for rich people.
+The Bible tells us all that simple stewardship of what we have now is the way to leave a lasting legacy later.
+Let me show you what I mean:

-OK, here's our passage for TODAY: Luke 16:1 Jesus told his disciples: "There was a rich man whose manager was accused of wasting his possessions.
-2So he called him in and asked him, 'What is this I hear about you?
-Give an account of your management, because you cannot be manager any longer.'
-3 "The manager said to himself, 'What shall I do now?
+Luke 16:1, now, Jesus told his disciples: "There was a rich man whose manager was accused of wasting his possessions.
+So he called him in and asked him, 'What is this I hear about you?
+Give an account of your management, because you cannot be my manager any longer.'

+"The manager said to himself, 'What shall I do now?
 My master is taking away my job.
-I'm not strong enough to dig, and I'm ashamed to beg- 4I know what I'll do so that, when I lose my job here, people will welcome me into their houses.'
-5 "So he called in each one of his master's debtors.
+I'm not strong enough to dig, and I'm ashamed to beg- I know what I'll do so that, when I lose my job here, people will welcome me into their houses.'
+"So he called in each one of his master's debtors.

-He asked the first, 'How much do you owe my master?' "'Nine hundred gallons of olive oil,' he replied.
+He asked the first, 'How much do you owe my master?' "'Nine hundred gallons of olive oil,' [First, why would you ever need to borrow 900 gallons of olive oil from someone?
+I don't know.] he replied.
 "The manager told him, 'Take your bill, sit down quickly, and make it four hundred and fifty.'

-7 "Then he asked the second, 'And how much do you owe?' "'A thousand bushels of wheat,' he replied.
-"He told him, 'Take your bill and make it eight hundred."
+"Then he asked the second, 'And how much do you owe?' "'A thousand bushels of wheat,' he replied.
+"He told him, 'Take your bill and make it eight hundred.'

 OK, here's what's happening.
-Jesus is telling a made-up story, a parable, about a money manager for a really rich guy who suddenly and unexpectedly is given his two-week notice.
+Jesus is telling a fictional story, a parable, about a rich guy's money manager who unexpectedly is given his 2-week notice.

-So he goes home and in despair says to his wife, "What am I going to do?
-I've gotten used to drinking \$7 Starbucks cortados every day and sitting in first class on the stage coach and there is no way I'm going back to drinking Sheetz Coffee and sitting in economy class."
+So, he goes home and in despair says to his wife, "What am I going to do?
+I've gotten used to drinking my \$9 Starbucks venti quad shot, white mocha with almond milk, extra hot, caramel drizzle, extra whip every day and sitting in first class on the way to work and there's no way I'm going back to drinking Sheetz Coffee and sitting in economy."